anitakurm/DataScience_infreetime/README.md

 # DataScience_infreetime
-Notes from online courses I take to improve my Data Science skills (data import, visualization, analysis in Python)
+Handy notes for quick code snippets for data import, visualization, analysis in Python.
+Copied from exercises I solved at Datacamp.com